The Tinder Red Flags to Watch For When Looking for Love

-In my last blog post, I talked about the deal-breakers women navigating the world of online dating should consider ditching.
+In my last blog post, I talked about the deal breakers women navigating the world of online dating should consider ditching.
 After all, it’s really hard to determine how well you might actually get along with a potential partner based on just a few photos and a paragraph.

 But, as I muddled my way through the Tinder trenches, I noticed that there are some pretty big red flags you should NOT overlook.

-5 Deal-Breakers on Tinder:
+5 Red Flags on Tinder:

+When scrolling through your Tinder matches, there are certain red flags that shouldn’t be overlooked.
 For these guys, just save yourself time and swipe left.

 1. Overly Bitter about their Ex